Hypfer/ICantBelieveItsNotValetudo/README.md

 Since both CPU and Memory are limited on the robot, PNG generation for third-party components has been moved here.

 Just run this via `npm start` on a host with enough resources.
-There's also a dockerfile.
+There's also a dockerfile and automated builds available on [Docker Hub](https://hub.docker.com/r/rand256/valetudo-mapper).

 To override the configuration inside the docker container, map it to `/app/config.json`.
 It looks like this: